Oussamaosman02/php-tuto-old/README.md

 ## Loops

-Loops are basically used to execute a piece of code while a specific condition is met and will keep executing that code until is no longuer met.
+Loops are basically used to execute a piece of code while a specific condition is met and will keep executing that code until is no longer met.

-There diferent types of loops:
+There different types of loops:

 ### For